MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/Window.md

 Since: 2.24

-    method gdk_window_get_height ( --> Int  )
+    method gdk_window_get_height ( --> int32  )

 [gdk_window_] get_position
 --------------------------

-Obtains the position of the window as reported in the most-recently-processed `Gnome::Gdk3::EventConfigure`.
+Obtains the position of the window as reported in the most-recently-processed **Gnome::Gdk3::EventConfigure**.
 Contrast with `gdk_window_get_geometry()` which queries the X server for the current window position, regardless of which events have been received or processed.

 The position coordinates are relative to the window’s parent window.

     method gdk_window_get_position ( --> List )

-Returned list contains 2 items
+Returns a List with

   * Int $x; X coordinate of window